Common-Law Copyright Rules

 3. Enforce penalties for copyright infringement if the content falls within the "subject matter of copyright" as defined by federal law

 There are some copyright-related areas to which state statutes apply, so much that the prosecutors are urged to consult with the state authorities on these cases.
-These legal enactments are called "true name and address" statutes and are used to fight piracy, but they only refer to videotapes and sound recordings.
+These enactments are called "true name and address" statutes and are used to fight piracy, but they only refer to videotapes and sound recordings.

 An additional trait of the state-level legislature is public performance rights, especially those concerning pre-1972 sound recordings.